miracetdin/taskynote-app/docs/use-cases.md

   1. User selects a task.
   2. User marks the task as completed.
   3. System checks if all prerequisite tasks are completed.
-  4. System update task status.
+  4. System updates task status.

 ## 14. Create Tag
 - **Description:** Users create a new tag.